Summary

 Every negotiation starts with a good plan.
 Just as Microsoft sets an end-to-end 12-month renewal plan in motion, you need to do the same.
 Starting 12 months in advance might seem like a long time, but it isn't.
 You need to align so many moving parts that it's barely enough.

 Negotiations are not won by a single strategy or one magic tactic.
-They are won by choosing the right "tool" at the right time and avoiding mistakes others have already made and not to be repeated.
+They are won by choosing the right "tool" at the right time and avoiding the mistakes others have already made.

 Why are the odds stacked in Microsoft's favour?